Chrasts/insolvency-success-analysis/README.md

 This repository contains a small end-to-end data analysis project based on two relational tables describing insolvency (debt relief) proceedings.
 The goal is to infer whether a proceeding was **successfully completed** from an event log, link the outcome to debtor characteristics, and summarize results in a short PDF report.

-> Note: The CSV input files included in this public repository are **fictional sample files** created for demonstration purposes.
+> Note: The CSV input files included in this repository are **fictional sample files** created for demonstration purposes.
 They are structurally similar to the original inputs used for the assignment, but they do **not** contain real case data.
 Therefore, any results reproduced from the public repository are only illustrative and do not correspond to real-world insolvency outcomes.

 ---